 Federal and State Lead Counsel have not received any payment for their services in pursuing claims against the Defendants on behalf of the Settlement Class, nor have Federal and State Lead Counsel been paid for their litigation expenses.
 Before Final approval of the Settlement, Federal and State Lead Counsel will apply to the Court for an award of attorneys’ fees for all Plaintiffs’ Counsel in an amount not to exceed one-third of the Settlement Fund.
 At the same time, Federal and State Lead Counsel also intend to apply for an award of litigation expenses in an amount not to exceed $300,000.00, which may include an application for reimbursement of the reasonable costs and expenses incurred by Federal Plaintiffs and State Plaintiff directly related to their representation of the Settlement Class.
 The Court will determine the amount of any award of attorneys’ fees and litigation expenses.
 Such sums as may be approved by the Court will be paid from the Settlement Fund.
 Settlement Class Members are not personally liable for any such fees or expenses.Back To Top

-Each Settlement Class Member will be bound by all determinations and judgments in the Litigations, whether favorable or unfavorable, unless such person or entity mails or delivers a written Request for Exclusion.
+Each Settlement Class Member will be bound by all determinations and judgments in the Litigations, whether favorable or unfavorable, unless such person or entity delivered a written Request for Exclusion.
 The deadline to submit an exclusion was August 6, 2020.Back To Top

 The Settlement Hearing will be held on August 27, 2020, at 1:30 p.m., before the Honorable Richard G. Seeborg at the United States District Court, Northern District of California, San Francisco Courthouse, Courtroom 3, 17th Floor, 450 Golden Gate Avenue, San Francisco, CA 94102.
 The Court reserves the right to approve the Settlement, the Plan of Allocation, Federal and State Lead Counsel’s motion for an award of attorneys’ fees and litigation expenses, and/or any other matter related to the Settlement at or after the Settlement Hearing without further notice to the members of the Settlement Class.